 Well, with all that said, I would like to put you at ease- somewhat.
 Most divorces in Texas do not result in the scenario as mentioned above being played out.
 You and your spouse may not even have to step before a judge until the very end of the divorce when one of you will do so only to tell them that you have a signed final decree of divorce ready for the judge's signature.
 I hate to take some of the drama out of the process, but I figured I wouldn't put you in suspense any longer.

 What role could a judge play in the property portion of your divorce?

-A judge will step in and play tiebreaker on various property issues that you and your spouse cannot settle between yourself.
+A judge will step in and play a tiebreaker on various property issues that you and your spouse cannot settle between yourself.
 This means that you and your spouse will head to a trial as it is known in the legal world.
 The vast majority, 95% or so I would say, of divorce cases in Texas are settled successfully before the trial stage.
-If you have a spouse who you think is the most stubborn person in the world this should make you feel a whole lot better I hope.
+If you have a spouse who you think is the most stubborn person in the world, this should make you feel a whole lot better, I hope.

 What will a judge be looking at in a trial?

 If your case makes it to a trial, then your judge will be working to apply the rules of the Texas Family Code regarding the property.
 They will determine the separate property of each of you and divide it as such.
 Testimonial and documentary evidence will be presented wherein you and your spouse will present your theories of the case as to why you should end up with a certain percentage of the money in your bank account, retirement account, etc. Judges can freely judge circumstances and make assessments based on those circumstances as to what percentage of the marital estate goes to you and what percentage goes to your spouse.